Pakistan’s economy ready to take off after attaining stability: PM

-- Says salaried class had to suffer the most due to the IMF programme as it collectively paying Rs300b taxes
+— Says Pakistan’s journey from darkness to light is result of ‘collective effort’

+— Claims govt’s success by engaging IMF to secure $7 billion loan

-ISLAMABAD: Prime Minister Shehbaz Sharif on Saturday claimed that the country’s economy was set to take off following a year of dedicated efforts by the government’s economic team to restore stability, elaborating on that the significant financial challenges had been overcome.
+ISLAMABAD: Prime Minister Shehbaz Sharif on Saturday said that the country’s economy was set to take off following a year of dedicated efforts by the government’s economic team to restore stability.

+He highlighted that the financial sector had overcome significant challenges and was now on a path to sustained recovery and progress.

 “Pakistan’s journey from darkness to light in a year is the result of a collective effort,” the prime minister said while addressing an event held here to celebrate Youm-e-Tameer-o-Taraqqi.